West Main Artists Co-op to Exhibit Retrospective Work of Spartanburg’s Most Celebrated Artist

 “Artist Winston Wingo enjoys telling the story of a rainy night, when he was in high school, and he knocked on Mac Boggs’ front door,” she recalled.
 “When Mac answered, Winston said, ‘I hear you’re the new sculptor in town.’
 Mac responded affirmatively, and Winston replied, ‘Well, I’m a sculptor too, and I want to do what you do!’
 They remained friends for the rest of Mac’s life.”

-The exhibit will include many abstract and non-representational metal and bronze sculptures, for which he is most known.
-However, the exhibit will also have marble constructions, paintings, computer graphics, prints, photographs of commissioned art, sketches of proposed sculpture, awards, newspaper articles, models of proposals, and letters from students and colleagues.
+The exhibit includes many abstract and non-representational metal and bronze sculptures, for which he is most known.
+However, his marble constructions, paintings, computer graphics, prints, photographs of commissioned art, sketches of proposed sculpture, awards, newspaper articles, models of proposals, and letters from students and colleagues are also on view.
 “I hope that people appreciate Mac’s amazing versatility and creativity, as well as sense his inspiration, enthusiasm and passion for creating art and teaching,” she said.

 “Over a 40-year period, I have interacted with Boggs and observed him using his energy, talent, and expertise to become a driving force behind the development of the visual arts program at Converse College,” Wingo has been quoted.
 “Since my high school years, he has served as a role model to help guide my career in arts education.
 Boggs’ immeasurable contributions to his students, Converse College, as well as his community, are evidence of exemplary leadership in the field.”